 Read on for a step-by-step career guide to becoming an RDA through AMT and a list of helpful resources for current and future RDAs.

 Step-by-Step Guide to Becoming a Registered Dental Assistant (RDA)

 Step 1: Earn a high school diploma or GED (four years).

 High school students wishing to pursue a career in dental assisting must first earn a high school diploma or a general education diploma (GED).
-Students should consider taking as many math and science courses possible in order to prepare for college-level coursework and may want to explore future career options through national organizations dedicated to helping 14- to 20-year-olds explore future career options such as HOSA – Future Health Professionals and Learning For Life – Exploring.
+Students should consider taking as many math and science courses as possible to prepare for college-level coursework and may want to explore future career options through national organizations dedicated to helping 14 to 20-year-olds explore future career options such as HOSA – Future Health Professionals and Learning For Life – Exploring.